Three years in hiding - eighteen people who risked their own lives helping them

 On Kristallnacht my Grandfather decided they had to leave, he feared for his life.
 On November 10th 1938, they drove to the border near Vehlingen, close to Isselburg-Anholt.
 A neighbour organized a limousine driver who drove them to the border.
-There, they waited in a ditch until the border guard went away with the bicycle.
-As he was gone, they ran across the border to a farm that lay half in Germany and half in the Netherlands.
+There, they waited in a ditch until the border guard went away on this bicycle.
+When he was gone, they ran across the border to a farm that lay half in Germany and half in the Netherlands.
 It was owned by a customer.
-The Dutch part belonged to Megchelen.
+The Dutch part was in Megchelen.

 When I visited Germany last time, we found the farm and met the people who live there now.

-In Megchelen they went to Jan Düking.
-Somehow, he called the local police to help.
-The police took them in protective custody in Gendringen.
-And they stayed there for a while.
-Finally, they were allowed to stay, because their relatives in Enschede could pay their lodging and food.
-In Gendringen my family was waiting for their furniture.
+In Megchelen they went to Jan Düking who called the local police to help.
+The police took them in protective custody in Gendringen, where they stayed for a few month.
+They were permitted to stay because their relatives in Enschede could pay their lodging and food.

-On Mai 10th 1940 the Nazis invaded the Netherlands.
+On May 10th 1940 the Nazis invaded the Netherlands.
 My father told that his father and his uncle Kurt were arrested and were brought to Münster.
-My grandfather, Moritz, was sent to camps in France and from there to Auschwitz.
+Afterwards, my grandfather, Moritz, was sent to camps in France and from there to Auschwitz.
 I don't know what happened to Kurt, he is listed as "vermisst".

-On October 3rd, 1942 my father, his mother Hilde Stern and her mother Selma Herzfeld were taken to a farm in Haaksbergen where they met a man.
+On October 3rd, 1942 my father, his mother Hilde Stern and her mother Selma Herzfeld were taken to a farm in Haaksbergen where they met a farmer.
 This man provided them a hiding space in the attic above his barn.
 They stayed almost three years in hiding.
 My father helped the carpenter build the closet that was in front of the entrance to the attic.
-He also helped with churning butter and ironing clothes.
+He also helped with churning butter and ironing clothes while hiding in the attic.
 He passed his time making a chess set and listening to the news on the illegal radio.
 He was fifteen years old when he went into hiding.

 April 1, 1945 the farm was liberated.
 Selma, my great grandmother, died on 7 May, just days after liberation of the Netherlands.
 She is buried in Hengelo.
 My father and my grandmother moved back to Enschede for two years and then moved to the USA.